rueijrwu/dDPIAlgorithm/README.md

 # MATLAB dDPI Implementation
-The `ddpi_offline` function is implementation of the dDPI algorithm in MATLAB.
-It takes in a video of the eye that has the first and fourth Purkinje images visible and outputs the DPI trace.
+The `ddpi_offline` function is an implementation of the dDPI algorithm in MATLAB.
+It takes as input a video of the eye that has the first and fourth Purkinje images visible and outputs the DPI trace.
 See the comments in the MATLAB file for more information.

 The function can be run as is from within the same directory structure with the following command: